vardaan412/snaatak_phase/scrum-9/conclusion.md

 ---
 # **Why we need VCS**
-We need a Version Control System (VCS) like Git for our project to track changes, manage multiple developers working on the code, and keep everything organized.
-It allows us to safely make updates without affecting the main codebase, and if something goes wrong, we can easily revert to a previous version.
-VCS also helps with code reviews, ensures better quality, and integrates with CI/CD tools for automated testing and deployment.
-Overall, it improves collaboration, makes development smoother, and helps maintain code integrity
+We use a Version Control System (VCS) like Git to manage code changes, collaborate with multiple developers, and keep our project organized.
+It allows safe updates, easy rollback, better code reviews, and smooth integration with CI/CD tools for automated testing and deployment.
+Overall, VCS improves teamwork, speeds up development, and ensures code quality.

 ---